feriahmad/mongodb-ansible/README.md

 # MongoDB 5.0.13 Installation Ansible Playbook

-This Ansible playbook automates the installation of MongoDB 5.0.13 on Ubuntu 24.04.
+This Ansible playbook automates the installation of MongoDB 5.0.13 on Ubuntu 24.04, using the Ubuntu 22.04 (Jammy Jellyfish) repository for compatibility.

 ## Prerequisites